Gemasolar plant in Seville, Spain

 The heliostats set up around the tower refl ect and concentrate solar energy onto the molten salt receiver located at the top of the tower.
 In the receiver, solar energy is transferred to the molten salts circulating inside, which reach a temperature of 565 ºC.
 By means of a steam generation system, the molten salts produce overheated steam, that runs a turbine/alternator group to generate electrical energy which then is fed into the power grid.
 The Gemasolar plant design has been optimised using the SENSOL, a programe developed by SENER that defines the heliostats positioning in the solar field.

-The 115 m2 heliostats developed by SENER incorporate a mechanism that accurately positions the surface of the reflective glass.
+The 115 m2 heliostats designed by SENER incorporate a mechanism that accurately positions the surface of the reflective glass.

 The molten salt receiver, one of the most important components of this technology, has been developed by SENER with the collaboration of CIEMAT.

-The system of molten salts stores the excess thermal energy produced during daylight hours and provides the energy required to ensure that the Plant will remain operational for up to 15 hours in the event of zero solar radiation.
+The molten salt system stores the excess thermal energy produced during daylight hours and provides the energy required to ensure the plant can remain operational for up to 15 hours without sunlight.